 Format

 Document types used in PEPPOL are identified using the concepts defined in the PEPPOL Identifier Schemes Version 1.0.0 (see [PEPPOL_Transp]).
-As outlined in POLICY 3 document type identifiers have to be treated case sensitive.
+As outlined in POLICY 3 document type identifier values have to be treated case sensitive.

 The identifier format is an aggregated format that covers the following identifier concepts: